reneeonque/gentrification-data/README.md

 # Gentrification Data Set — 01/2018 to 12/2023

-This repository contains data, analytic code, and findings that support portions of the article, “[The New York City Consumer and Worker Protection](https://www.google.com),” published Month Date, Year.
+This repository contains data, analytic code, and findings that were collected by [The New York City Consumer and Worker Protection](https://www.google.com) and is available via Open Daya published Month Date, Year.
 Please read that article, which contains important context and details, before proceeding.

 ## Data